We work with several commercial insurance companies (no Medicaid/Medicare at the time) to increase access to mental health care:

 - UnitedHealthcare

-- If there is a deductible – in some plans, you have to pay a certain amount out-of-pocket before your benefits begin paying.
+- If is a deductible – in some plans, you have to pay a certain amount out-of-pocket before your benefits begin paying.
 Deductibles sometimes are high, and the insurance will not cover any of your treatment until that amount is reached.
 For that reason, ask how much the deductible is, if mental health services count towards your deductible, and when the deductible starts again (in the beginning of the year vs. your employer’s fiscal year)

 - What your copayment is.
-This is determined by your insurance and paid directly to your clinician prior to the session
+This is determined by your insurance and paid directly to Headway or Alma

 - If there is a limited number of sessions covered by your plan